There’s this little BBQ joint near me.

 #4 – Talk about what is NOT changing.

 The Church has been around for more than 2,000 years and has gone through many cultural changes.
-But through all of that, the Great Commission and the Great Commandant have remained the north star.
+But through all of that, the Great Commission and the Great Commandment have remained the north star.

 In the midst of your vision casting, remind people what is NOT changing.
-Reassure people some things will stay the same forever.
+Reassure people that some things will stay the same forever.

-No matter what kind of change is needed in your church, remind people the Gospel will never change.
+No matter what kind of change is needed in your church, remind people that the Gospel will never change.